FabianGermany/AutonomousDrivingDetectron2/README.md

 Before running, make sure to choose the desired parameters.
 This includes the sub-datasets paths as mentioned above, but also the choice whether you want to install Detectron2 permanently on your Google Drive or not using `local_install` variable.
 Also we have `dataset_json_available` .
 Once the script has run at least once, we can set it to `True` in order to load the stored .json file so we don't need to re-parse every time.
 Furthermore we have `load_existing_trained_model`.
 We can set this to `True` so that we can load our trained model.
 This is useful if we only want to evaluate something and we already ran this script before, but we don't want to re-train our pre-trained model everytime we launch Colab to save time and ressources.

 Starting from the top of the notebook, just click on the desired scrips.
 When running the steps for installating some dependencies, you may ask to re-connect to the runtime.
 In case of that please follow the instructions.

+If you have some problems executing some commands, it sometimes helps if you delete the output folder and re-run.
+This includes both video output files for running the `demo.py`, but also the files for the final trained model etc.